Iowa Legislature considers 6-week abortion ban during a special session

 The current draft, like the 2018 law, would prohibit abortion once cardiac activity can be detected, which is usually around six weeks of pregnancy and before many women know they are pregnant.

-Chants from abortion advocates echoed through the rotunda and could be heard in a public hearing room as a limited number of supporters and opponents of the law alternated at a microphone for an hour and a half to convey their viewpoints to state representatives.
+Chants from abortion advocates echoed through the rotunda and could be heard from rooms where state representatives and senators were meeting.
+Members of the public for and against the bill alternated conveying their viewpoints to lawmakers from both chambers for nearly four hours in total.

-Civil rights leaders and Democratic lawmakers galvanized protesters as public comments continued for over an hour in a meeting of state senators.
+Sara Eide of the Iowa Catholic Conference encouraged lawmakers to vote in favor.

+“The unborn child is a distinct human life with her own value, with her own DNA, and with her own right to life and right to legal protections,” she said.
+“As a state and as a society, we should commit ourselves to protect all vulnerable populations wherever we find them.”

 “If there is an issue that is important enough to bring us all back in July, it is not our job to help you get it to the governor faster,” she said.
 “It is our job to truly debate this bill, and we will not have ample opportunity to do that when we’re rushing this through.”